 PROBLEM CAUSE The microwave oven will not run The door is not firmly closed and latched.
+You did not touch START/ENTER.
 You did not follow directions exactly.
-Microwave cooking times seem too long • The electric supply to your home or wall outlets is low or lower than normal.
+An operation that was programmed earlier is still running.
+You have not entered numbers after touching COOK TIME.
+Microwave cooking times seem too long The electric supply to your home or wall outlets is low or lower than normal.
 Your electric company can tell you if the line voltage is low.
 Your electrician or service technician can tell you if the outlet voltage is low.
-The Cook Function Knob is not at the correct setting.
-See the chart on page 14.
+The cook power is not at the recommended setting.
 Larger amounts of food need longer cooking times.
-The turntable will not turn The turntable is not correctly in place.
-Make sure the turntable is correct-side up and is sitting securely on center shaft.
-The support is not operating correctly.
-Remove turntable and restart oven.
-If turntable support does not move, call an authorized Whirlpool service technician for repair.
-Cooking without the turntable can give you poor results.
-The fan seems to be running slower than usual • The oven has been stored in a cold area.
-The fan will run slower until the oven warms up to normal room temperature.